Elections in Hungary

-There are no other direct elections (the president, for example, is elected indirectly), but there also referendums on both the local and national levels.
+There are no other direct elections (the president, for example, is elected indirectly), but there are referendums on both the local and national levels.

 National Assembly elections

-Following a reform in 2012, general elections are now conducted under a one-round, two-ballot system.
-The total number of seats was reduced and regional lists have been eliminated.
-The number of single-member seats has increased from 45.56% of the total to 53.3%.
-The first ballot is to choose MPs for 106 single-member districts using first-past-the-post.
-The remaining 93 party-list national seats are allocated based on the sum of second ballot list votes and wasted votes from the first ballot.
-Wasted votes are votes that were cast for unsuccessful candidates or surplus votes for winning candidates.
+Following a reform in 2012, general elections reverted to a one-round, two-ballot system.
+The total number of seats was reduced and regional lists were eliminated.
+The proportion of single-member seats increased from 45.56% of the total to 53.3%.
+The first ballot chose MPs for 106 single-member districts using first-past-the-post.
+The remaining 93 party-list national seats were allocated based on the sum of list votes from the second ballot and 'wasted' votes from the first ballot.
+'Wasted' votes in this context are votes that are cast for unsuccessful candidates or surplus votes for winning candidates.
 This formula for allocating national seats is a cross between a parallel mixed system and a compensatory mixed system.

-The 2014 elections were the first to be held according to the new system, which included the following significant changes:
+The 2014 election was the first to be held according to the new system, which included the following significant changes: